Angela-Rene/Trees_in_NYC/presentation.md

 Jupyter Notebook – for exploratory data analysis and documenting workflows

-VS Code – for script development, file management, and integration with Git
+VS Code – for script development and file management

 Version Control & Documentation:

-Git & GitHub – for version control, project sharing, and collaboration
+Git & GitHub – for version control and project sharing

-Markdown – for writing clean, readable documentation (e.g., README, reports, notebook notes)
+Markdown – for notes, documentation, and explanations

 TECHNOLOGIES Slide Format-